Lesson 13: Finite State Machines (FSM)

 | ❌ Disadvantage | Difficult to debug and extend to more complex FSMs. |

-| ❌ Disadvantage | Not recommended if immediate output response is required. |
+| ❌ Disadvantage | Not recommended if an immediate output response is required. |

 Comparison: 3-Tier vs. 2-Tier vs. 1-Tier (Mealy)